vitran96/evershop-docs/docs/development/getting-started/introduction.md

 [Node.js](https://nodejs.org/en/) is an open-source server side runtime environment built on Chrome's V8 JavaScript engine.
 It provides an event driven, non-blocking (asynchronous) I/O and cross-platform runtime environment for building highly scalable server-side application using JavaScript

-### MySQL
+### PostgreSQL

-[MySQL](https://www.mysql.com/) is a mature and widely used relational database management system (RDBMS) that uses structured query language (SQL).
-There are both free community versions and commercial versions of MySQL.
-EverShop requires at least the of MySQL Community Edition version 8.0.
+[PostgreSQL](https://www.postgresql.org/) is a powerful, open source object-relational database system.
+It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.
+EverShop requires PostgreSQL 13 or higher.

 ### React